kotarac/buildpack-nodejs/README.md

 # buildpack-nodejs

-Wrapper around [heroku's node.js buildpack](https://github.com/heroku/heroku-buildpack-nodejs) for simple deployments.
+Simple buildpack for node.js.

-The compile script downloads the latest buildpack and executes the compile command.
+Reads `engines` from `package.json` and installs appropriate versions of node and npm.

-Run script is a simple wrapper for executing node/npm/yarn installed by the buildpack.
+Run script is a simple wrapper for executing node/npm installed by the buildpack.

 ## Install